-Al Twar located Star International School is one of now two schools bearing the Star name - the other is located in Mirdif, whilst the Umm Suqiem school was sold to Al Najah Group and is now known as Horizon International School.
+Al Twar located Star International School is one of now three schools bearing the Star name - one other is located in Mirdif but no longer under the same ownership - whilst the latest in Al Qusais is the Secondary campus for the Al Twar school.

 Star International School Al Twar is one of originally three schools built and operated by Eta Star Construction.
-Its sister school in Mirdif is still part of the same group, whilst the third school, located in Umm Suqeim was taken over by Al Najah Education in 2013.
+Its sister school in Mirdif is no longer part of the group following its purchase by International Schools Partnership in 2022, whilst the third school - now Horizon International School - located in Umm Suqeim was taken over by Al Najah Education in 2013 and recently purchased by 'big hitting' Cognita Group.

 Star International School (SIS) is one of the smallest UK curriculum schools offering a Foundation to Year 11 programme.
-However, according to the school's Principal, it is in the process of acquiring a building for Secondary students with the intention of expanding its offering to Key Stage 5 (A Level).
-A date for opening has not yet been provided.
+However, according to the school's Principal, in early 2021, it acquired a new campus in Al Qusais for Secondary students with the intention of expanding its offering to Key Stage 5 (A Level).
+In February 2021, the school announced that it would be offering AS and BTEC programmes from September 2021, followed by A Levels in 2022.
+Further details can be found here.

-There are approximately 550 boys and girls aged from three to 15 on its register.
+There are approximately some 550 boys and girls aged from three to 15 who make up the community of the Al Twar school (inclusive of the secondary students who will now transfer to the Al Qusais campus located seven minutes away).
 Arab children currently form the largest demographic segment at the school, with almost 20% of students Emiratis - a significant growth in the past two years.
-With over 50 nationalities represented in total given the size of the student body, this is a very international school.
+With 43 nationalities represented in total given the size of the student body, this is a very international school.

 The school has a low teacher to student ratio of 1:11 which, in theory, should allow good one to one attention, with 52 full-time, mainly British, teachers (as of 2019/20), including the Principal and senior leaders, and an additional 22 teaching assistants.
-The Principal has been at the school since 2007, providing continuity throughout the past 10 plus years.
+These numbers will now be spread across both campuses for which the current Principal, who has been at the school since 2007, providing continuity throughout the close to 15 years, will retain responsibility.

 Whilst teacher turnover - which inevitably impacts the stability, cohesion and smooth operation of any organisation - has been a challenge in the past, reaching 45% at the end of 2017, meaning that almost 1 in 2 teachers left, the situation has improved in 2019-20 with turnover at 22%, in line with the average figure for the UAE (usually between 20-22%).